Hailey Grice Poses In Nude Lingerie For Sizzling Bedroom Photos

 Hailey Grice set pulses racing on Instagram this week when she shared a sizzling double update that showed her posing on her bed in a nude lingerie set.
 The 22-year-old social media influencer and model didn't leave a lot to the imagination as she rocked a matching bra, panties, and garter belt.

 In the first photo, Hailey posed on her knees and placed her hands on her toned and tanned thighs.
 She propped herself up and put her flawless figure on full display, flashing her décolletage and plenty of cleavage in the plunging number.
-The bra was underwired with a see-through lace trim and faint square print over her chest with adjustable straps on both shoulders.
+The underwire bra had a see-through lace trim and a faint square print on the cups.
+It also boasted adjustable straps, which stretched over both her shoulders.

-She paired it with matching panties that sat low under her naval.
+She paired the top with matching panties that sat low under her navel.
 They featured the same print and were pulled up over her hips.

 The former competitive cheerleader also rocked a matching garter belt around her slim torso.
-It covered her navel with a piece of thick satin that highlighted her slim waist, while the nude lace had straps that were connected to pieces of ribbon around both of her thighs, though she appeared to ditch the thigh-high stockings.
+It covered her navel with a piece of thick satin that highlighted her slim waist, while the nude lace had straps that were connected to pieces of ribbon that wrapped around both of her thighs.

-Hailey wore her long, highlighted hair down and straight and rocked a very similar pose in the second snap, only she lifted her left hand to touch her locks.

 In the caption, she teased that the "tone" of the day was set by the lingerie a person chooses.
 According to her geotag, the snaps were taken in Beverly Hills, California.
 She tagged Lounge Underwear and Lounge Intimates on the first snap, as well as her second account.